BBN Constraint on Heavy Neutrino Production and Decay: Acknowledgment

 We thank Anne-Katherine Burns, Tammi Chowdhury, James Cline, André de Gouvêa, Seyda Ipek, Miha Nemev\v{s}ek, Tim Tait, Douglas Tuckler, Mauro Valli for helpful discussions.
+We thank Kazunori Kohri for valuable communications on BBN constraints in the large mass region and baryon (anti-baryon) injection effects.
+This work is supported by a Subatomic Physics Discovery Grant (individual) from the Natural Sciences and Engineering Research Council of Canada.
 YMC thanks the Galileo Galilei Institute for Theoretical Physics for hospitality and partial support while this work was under preparation.
-This work is supported by a Subatomic Physics Discovery Grant (individual) from the Natural Sciences and Engineering Research Council of Canada.